Detailed Explanation of Advanced Settings

 Output Settings (Encode Parameter Quality)

-Rendering Quality CRF
+Encode Quality CRF

 Used to adjust the quality loss when the video is exported, which is positively correlated with the output bitrate.